Manabender/Genealogy-UI-Project/README.md

 - The way in which unit data is interpreted varies by unit.
 Some units may need to be interpreted in a way I don't know about yet.
 All units in the prologue and chapter 1 appear to be interpreted correctly.
 Some later units may not be.
 - Second-generation player units almost definitely will not be read correctly.
 I know they will be different.
 I do not yet know how.
 - The combat forecast may sometimes show the target as being able to counterattack even when they cannot.
 Specifically, I know that a silenced enemy will show as countering even though they are silenced and thus cannot.
 - The stats overlay may sometimes show at times when it probably shouldn't.
 This is why I provide a global toggle button to make it go away when it is unwelcome.
-Eventually, I aim for this global toggle to be unnecessary; the overlay when show when it is welcome and hide when it is not.
+Eventually, I aim for this global toggle to be unnecessary; the overlay will show when it is welcome and hide when it is not.
+- If there is a player unit in a castle, their health bar may display at the castle entrance on the map.
+This is a low-priority issue, but a known one nonetheless.

 # When reporting issues
 Issue reports are welcome and encouraged.
 When reporting an issue, it is tremendously helpful to attach a savestate at the place where the issue occurs.
 Savestates can be found at \[Your Bizhawk folder\]/SNES/State.